 According to tradition the negative states of mind will not all be eliminated at the same time.
 There are four milestones.
 At first one stops believing in 'self' or 'agency' as a fixed kernel of consciousness.
 After that greed and hatred are being diluted.
-Then at the third milestone these two 'poisons' will be eliminated completely.
-At the fourth and last milestone it is said that one eliminates (i) restlessness, (ii) sleepiness, (iii) pride, (iv) desire for certain forms of existence and (v) ignorance about unconscious processes that nevertheless do influence us in major ways.
-In order to be able to do the work of deconditioning, one needs to embrace insight meditation as a life-style: knowing that it is useful to meditate often and then actually doing it!
-The training to domesticate the three characteristics may be compared to a training for a parachutist or astronaut.
+At the third milestone these two poisons will be eliminated completely.
+At the fourth and last milestone one eliminates (i) restlessness, (ii) sleepiness, (iii) pride, (iv) desire for certain forms of existence and (v) ignorance about unconscious processes that nevertheless do influence us in major ways.
+In order to be able to do the work of deconditioning, one needs to embrace insight meditation as a lifestyle: knowing that it is useful to meditate often and then actually doing it!
+The training to domesticate the three characteristics may be compared to a training for parachutist or astronaut.
 An inexperienced person is afraid to fall and gets nauseated by it.
 But one can domesticate the mental fear and physical disgust for weightlessness by a systematic training.
-This changes one's view on agency and liberates us from a heavy burden: ego does no longer need to be defended.